YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 16. After a second or two, your new project should appear.
 You will notice there is not much to see at first.

-    On the left you should see a Workspace with your project’s name (MyFirstProject).
-Underneath the project name you will see a sources folder icon.
+    In the left panel you should see a Workspace with your project's name (MyFirstProject).
+Underneath the project name you will see a "sources" folder icon.
 Double click on it (or click the little +) to expand this folder.

     You should now see a file named main.cpp.
 Double click on it to open it for editing.